SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/01-Associative-Arrays.md

 airplanes.put("Boeing 737", 180);
 System.out.println(airplanes.get("Boeing 737"));
 ```

+In the example above, we modified the value associated with the same key twice, but you can see that only the last value that we added is stored.

 - `putIfAbsent(K key, V value)` - Used for **adding items** (inserting an entry) in the map if the specified **Key** is **not in the collection**